 Once you separate the sucker from the parent plant, allow the surface of the rhizome section to dry for a day or so.
 At this point, it will be ready for replanting in any desired location.

 Banana trees will grow in containers but need at least 15-gallon pots as the minimum size for optimum growth.
 When it is in a container, you can have complete control over the plant’s environment.
 You should be able to protect it better in cold and inclement weather.

 These are very hungry and thirsty plants and you may find it difficult to keep up with the feeding and watering requirements when growing them in pots

 Repot and divide container grown banana plants at least once every three years.
 Use a very high quality potting mix and make sure to fertilize regularly.

-Banana plants are heavy feeders and require monthly application of fertilizers rich in Nitrogen or at best any organic fertilizer with balanced nutrition.
+Banana plants are heavy feeders and require monthly application of fertilizers rich in Nitrogen and potassium or at best any organic fertilizer with balanced nutrition.
 To conserve nutrition soil must be mulched with organic mulch like garden leaves.
 We at Ecotika strive to bring to you the best possible combination for Banana Plant.
 In this effort we have developed Abundant Banana the liquid fertilizer blend designed especially for Banana.

 Abundant Banana is a fertilizer designed for fortnightly use.
 Do check out the product to have your Banana love you back.